SS Gainesville Victory: War Relief and Seacowboys

-From 1945 to 1947 the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
+From 1945 to 1947, the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 In 1942, the Church of the Brethren started a program called, Heifers for Relief project, which in 1953 became Heifer International.
-The SS Gainesville Victory was one of the ships, known as a cowboy ships, as she moved livestock across the Atlantic Ocean.
+The SS Gainesville Victory was one of the ships known as a cowboy ship, because she moved livestock across the Atlantic Ocean.
 The Gainesville Victory moved horses, heifers, mules, chicks, rabbits, and goats.
 In February 1946, she arrived in Germany with livestock.
 This relief effort was also part of the Marshall Plan.
 She made three relief trips to Poland in 1946 and one trip to Czechoslovakia.

 After the war and war relief in 1948, the Gainesville Victory was laid up in Beaumont, Texas, in the National Defense Reserve Fleet.
 A new war was starting in the Far East so she was then removed from the Reserve Fleet.

 Korean War

-SS Gainesville Victory served as merchant marine ship supplying goods for the Korean War.
-About 75 percent of the personnel taking to Korea for the Korean War came by the merchant marine ship.
+SS Gainesville Victory served as a merchant marine ship supplying goods for the Korean War.
+About 75 percent of the personnel taken to Korea for the Korean War came by the merchant marine ship.
 SS Gainesville Victory transported goods, mail, food and other supplies.
 About 90 percent of the cargo was moved by merchant marine naval to the war zone.
-SS Gainesville Victory made trips between 18 November 1950 and 23 December 1952, helping American forces engaged against Communist aggression in South Korea.
+SS Gainesville Victory made trips between November 18, 1950, and December 23, 1952, aiding American forces engaged against Communist aggression in South Korea.
 Gainesville Victory made eighteen trips to Korea.
 Gainesville Victory participated in the Hungnam redeployment and took supplies to Pusan.

 Vietnam War

 Gainesville Victory was reactivated again as part of the buildup of naval forces for the Vietnam War.
 She was operated by the States Marine Line as a United States Merchant Marine ship.
-On August 1, 1965 the Gainesville Victory was removed from the National Defense Reserve Fleet at the James River.
+On August 1, 1965, the Gainesville Victory was removed from the National Defense Reserve Fleet at the James River.
 She was moved to the Norfolk, Virginia, and dry-docked for repair.
 In 1967, she was operated by the States Marine Lines.
 On 1 February 1966, while returning from Vietnam, the Gainesville Victory came to the aid of a distress call northwest of the Hawaiian Islands.
 The seas were stormy, and the SS Rockport, a Liberian-registry freighter, was foundering.
-While firing a rescue line to the Rockport, one of the Gainesville Victory crew were hurt.
+While firing a rescue line to the Rockport, one of the Gainesville Victory crew was injured.
 The USNS General Walker also came to help in the rescue.
 All 27 men on the Rockport were removed from the sinking ship.

 In 1994, Gainesville Victory was scrapped at Alang, India.